0xadada/0xadada.github.io/_posts/2019-06-17-essential-ember-addons.md

 ### ember-cli-release

-ember-cli-release provides a CLI building your package, auto-incrementing version numbers, and publishing the packages to a package repository.
+ember-cli-release provides a CLI for building your package, auto-incrementing version numbers, and publishing the packages to a package repository.
 This is more useful for Ember addons that typically conform to semver conventions, but can be used for engines and applications equally.

 ### ember-cli-typescript